ansible/ansible-runner/docs/python_interface.rst

 When called, this function will take the inputs (either provided as direct inputs to the function or from the :ref:`inputdir`), and execute the command passed either locally or within an container based on the parameters passed.
 It will run in the foreground and return a tuple of output and error response when finished.
-While running the within container image command the current local working diretory will be volume mounted within the container, in addition to this for any of ansible command line utilities the inventory, vault-password-file, private-key file path will be volume mounted if provided in the ``cmdline_args`` parameters.
+While running the within container image command the current local working directory will be volume mounted within the container, in addition to this for any of ansible command line utilities the inventory, vault-password-file, private-key file path will be volume mounted if provided in the ``cmdline_args`` parameters.

 ``run_command_async()`` helper function